MichaelHaussmann/spil/README.md

 To take profit from the Sids universality, we then plan on building reusable open source bricks and pipeline tools.

 For example:
-- simple and universal Sid browser UI
+- simple and universal Sid browser UI (under active development)
 - connectors to Shotgun and Relational Databases
 - using the sid as a USD Asset Resolver / In a USD pipeline
 - protocol for pipeline actions
 For example `sid://play?hamlet/s/sq030/*/>/>/p/movie`
+- REST Api
 - file system style navigation and context handling
 For example `cd hamlet/s/sq010`